International Training

 Overview

 The International Training Program is designed to assist developing nations in attaining self-sufficiency in monitoring volcanoes.
 The field training emphasizes volcano monitoring methods, both data collection and interpretation, in use by the U.S. Geological Survey; participants are taught the use and maintenance of volcano monitoring instruments.
 Besides learning to assess volcanic hazards, participants learn the interrelationship of scientists, governing officials, and the news media during volcanic crises.
-A gallery of former participants showcases the 276 scientists and technicians, from 30 countries, who have attended since 1990.
+A gallery of former participants showcases the 290 scientists and technicians, from 32 countries, who have attended from 1990 - 2024.
+The instructors come from volcano observatories of the US Geological Survey, and from the University of Hawaii.

 Course focus and objectives